SabineEmden/fm-tech-book-landing-page/README.md

 }
 ```

 Using `width: 100vw` causes an issue if the page has a vertical classic scrollbar.
-The classic scrollbar takes up space, which makes `100vw` larger than the viewport width and causes the page to overflow horizontally by a small amount.
+The classic scrollbar takes up space, which makes `100vw` larger than the viewport width and causes the page to overflow horizontally.
 This is know as the [classic scrollbar problem](https://www.smashingmagazine.com/2023/12/new-css-viewport-units-not-solve-classic-scrollbar-problem/).
 I solved it by setting `scrollbar-gutter: stable` on the `<html>` element.

 ### Continued development